-Discussion Applicability / Level Environmental Value Discussion Waterbody Dawson River Aquatic Ecosystems Recent assessments of aquatic ecology of the Waterbody, by suitably qualified personnel, indicated that the Waterbody is a moderately to highly disturbed system, as the Waterbody and its immediate surrounds have been adversely affected by human activity (grazing, stock access).
+Applicability / Level Environmental Value Discussion Dawson River Aquatic Ecosystems The Waterbody is a moderately disturbed lacustrine wetland that supports a range of common native fish, turtle, invertebrate and aquatic plant species.
 Several species of waterbird listed as Migratory under the Commonwealth's Environment Protection and Biodiversity Conservation Act 1999 frequent the Waterbody, although these species are unlikely to be residents at the Waterbody.
-Applicable - moderate Applicable - moderate to high The assessment of the Dawson River indicated the presence of White Throated Snapping Turtle (Elseya albagula), which is listed as Critically Endangered under the Commonwealth's Environment Protection and Biodiversity Conservation Act 1999.
-Irrigation There is currently no irrigation in the immediate vicinity of the Waterbody, with the closest irrigation being approximately 5km to the west.
-Not applicable Applicable - low There is a water supply scheme in the Dawson River that supplies water to irrigators, although this scheme is further downstream than the extent of the receiving environment.
-There is limited extraction of water for irrigation from the Dawson River in the vicinity of the receiving environment.
+Applicable - moderate Applicable - high White-throated snapping turtle (Elseya albagula) and Fitzroy River turtle (Rheodytes leuokops), which are threatened species under the Commonwealth's Environment Protection and Biodiversity Conservation Act 1999 , are known from the Dawson River in the project area.
+It is possible that these turtle species use the Waterbody periodically, but they are unlikely to be residents in the Waterbody.
+Irrigation There is one licence for irrigation water (License No 14134S) located approximately 71 km downstream of the existing desalinated water release location within the Dawson Valley, noting this licence provides authority to extract from an 'Unnamed tributary of the Dawson River', not the Dawson River.
+Not applicable Applicable - Iow The Glebe Weir is located 156 km downstream of Yebna and is used for supply of water under the Dawson River Supply Scheme for use by irrigators.
+An additional 70,000 ML of unallocated water from the Dawson River was granted to 13 licenses by the Queensland DRDMW in March 2023.
 Farm Supply/Use The Waterbody is currently not used for irrigation, nor is it considered to be used to supplement water for other farm based uses (e.g. milking sheds, fruit packing etc.).
-Not Applicable Applicable - low There is limited extraction of water for general farm supply from the Dawson River in the vicinity of the receiving environment.
+Not Applicable Applicable - Iow There is limited extraction of water for general farm supply from the Dawson River in the vicinity of the receiving environment.

-Table 4.2Environmental Values Assessment for the Waterbody and Dawson River.
+Table 5.1 Environmental Values Assessment for the Waterbody and Dawson River.